It is well-documented that Cleopatra was of Macedonian descent. Her family left Europe, landed in Egypt, and became kings.

 Is Strabo saying that Auletes’ other children, including Cleopatra, were illegitimate?
 Or is he just pointing out that Queen Berenice was legitimate, unlike her illegitimate father?
 (Spell it out, Strabo!)

 No Roman author, of the many that wrote about Cleopatra, mentions that she was illegitimate.
 This might be telling since the Romans ended up being quite entangled with Cleopatra, and most of them did not like her one bit.
-After all, if it had been up to the queen, Rome would have been a province of Egypt, and not the other way around.
+After all, if it had been up to the queen, Rome would have been a province of Egypt.

 And let’s remember Romans had no problem calling someone a bastard to their face, as they did with Cleopatra’s father.